 Applications close 31 October 2023

 There are three components to the application process.
 Applicants must complete components 1 and 2 by the application closing date.

 If you are an Aboriginal and/or Torres Strait Islander person, you may like to contact our Faculty’s Wilin Centre for Indigenous Arts and Cultural Development before proceeding.
 They can assist you with your application and provide you with additional information about your study options.

 Submit a direct application via the University's application portal.

-SUPPLEMENTARY APPLICATION & VIDEO PERFORMANCE
+SUPPLEMENTARY APPLICATION & PORTFOLIO

 - Choreographic work/s authored by the applicant within the last five years;

 - Dance performance in an original choreography or reconstruction;